NgocVu0906/NgocVu0906_T3C4/README.md

 - 🌱 I’m currently learning **[CSS, HTML, JS, C++ ,C#...]**

-- 👯 I’m looking to collaborate on **E-commerce Website Source Code**
+- 👯 I’m looking to collaborate on **Website Source Code**

-- 🤔 I’m looking for help with **[E-commerce Website: Present a project for building a sales website, including features such as a shopping cart, online payment, and order management.]**
+- 🤔 I’m looking for help with **[ Website: Present a project for building a sales website, including features such as a shopping cart, online payment, and order management.]**

 - 💬 Ask me about **[frontend/backend]**

 - 📫 How to reach me **Vudo568@gmail.com**

-- ⚡ Fun fact **[A fun fact about you is that you are a sociable and easygoing student who always creates a lively atmosphere around you.
-You live in Ho Chi Minh City, where you not only enjoy the vibrant pace of life but also have a lovely girlfriend.
-Additionally, you are passionate about basketball and often spend time on the court to stay fit and relax.
-This combination of a friendly personality and a love for sports helps you easily connect with those around you!]**
+- ⚡ Fun fact **[A fun fact about me is that I am a sociable and easygoing student who always creates a lively atmosphere around me.
+I live in Ho Chi Minh City, where I not only enjoy the vibrant pace of life but also have a lovely girlfriend.
+Additionally, I am passionate about basketball and often spend time on the court to stay fit and relax.
+This combination of a friendly personality and a love for sports helps me easily connect with those around me!]**

 ###